SanderMertens/flecs/Manual.md

 Inside the system implementation an application will be able to obtain metadata for the column (it will be able to see the component type for `Velocity`), but no actual data will be associated with it.

 ##### Optional operator
 The optional operator (`?`) allows a system to optionally match with a component.
-An example of a valid query with an optional operator is:
+An example of a valid signature with an optional operator is:

 ```
 Position, ?Velocity